 Another Key to Overcoming Impostor Syndrome: Building a Network

 If you’re still struggling to recognize your value and overcome impostor syndrome after embracing these practices, it might be time to consider a shift in role, organization, or work style.

 Whether the next step involves a difficult conversation with your employer or taking the leap to start working for yourself, a healthy dose of self-confidence is required.

 And if you feel like you’re going out on a limb to build a robust professional network, you may also want to work on strengthening your network, although networking has been challenging during the recent coronavirus pandemic.

 Many people, especially women leaders, find themselves viewing “networking” in a negative light.
 But networking can help you take your career to the next level or build a supportive community of people facing similar dilemmas.
 If this is a struggle for you, check out our networking tips for women.

 And having a mentor or sponsor can also help you overcome impostor syndrome.
 You need a network of champions to help you advance in your career, so look at who you can enlist to help out, and who you can help.
 We often grow as people through the relationships we form, so realize that what you have to offer — while it may be hard to see sometimes — will likely help others develop as well.

 Whether you’re ready for a change, or just need some new perspective on your current role as you try to overcome impostor syndrome, Kick Some Glass offers reassurance: “You are more ready than you know.
 You have more talent than you may recognize…trust yourself.
 Trust that all you have done before will serve you well.
 Trust that you are ready.”

 Ready to Take the Next Step?

-Our leadership programs can help individuals who are struggling with authentic leadership and overcoming impostor syndrome and self-doubt.
-And organizations can do more to retain and advance talented women leaders with custom women’s leadership development training.
+Our leadership programs can help boost self-awareness and confidence in individuals who are struggling to overcome impostor syndrome and self-doubt.
+And organizations can do more to retain and advance their talented women leaders by partnering with us for women’s leadership development.